It4innovations/HyperLoom/doc/source/client-py.rst

 Own tasks
 ---------

-Module ``tasks`` contains tasks provided by the worker distributed with Loom.
+Module ``tasks`` contains tasks provided by the worker distributed with HyperLoom.
 If we extend a worker by our own special tasks, we also need a way how to call them from the client.